-This section presents my research in the field.
+This section presents our research in the field.

 Assessing and improving reciprocity in international interuniversity global health partnerships: lessons learned from 125 partnerships of four East African universities.
 Fourth Global Forum on Human Resources for Health, Dublin, Ireland, 13-17 November 2017.
 (Poster)